styme3279/styme3279.github.io/hidden/Mathematical_logic.md

 permalink: /page/Mathematical_logic/
 nav_exclude: true
 ---
 Here are some resources for learning more about mathematical logic.
 I took on the order of 4 courses on this field at Cambridge (3 of which were in Part III), and fortunately got the opportunity to write an essay on a topic in the field (try to imagine the nichest topic that could possibly exist in one of the nichest fields of mathematics, and go *even nicher*!)
 In any case, I'm naively hopeful that someone might take an interest in this page to some degree, since I spent approximately a year's worth of rather intense academic time working on these things.
-Oh well, I guess it pales in comparison to a PhD.

 ## Logic and Set Theory